Wish stories

 October 2019

-Sunil is a witty young man, with a shining smile, who loves a joke and is known for his wisecracks.
-He is also a keen sportsman and enjoys playing tennis and basketball.
-However, his condition now makes competing in those sports impossible, so he’s substituted them with watching films, TV shows and playing board games.
+Sunil was a witty young man, with a shining smile, who loved a joke and was known for his wisecracks.
+He was also a keen sportsman who enjoyed playing tennis and basketball.
+However, his condition made competing in those sports impossible, so he substituted them with watching films or TV shows, and playing board games.

-Sunil inherited his father's glowing personality, and also inherited spinocerebellar ataxia type 2 - a progressive condition that affects co-ordination, balance and speech.
-Sunil was diagnosed when he was 10 after he began to regularly trip over or fall.
+Sunil inherited his father's glowing personality, but also inherited a progressive condition called spinocerebellar ataxia type 2 which affects co-ordination, balance and speech.
+He was diagnosed when he was 10 after he began to regularly trip over or fall.
 He also started falling behind academically - despite being exceptionally bright.

 His symptoms worsened rapidly until his mum, Sindy, noticed that when she called Sunil’s name, his eyes would lag behind the movement of his head.

-Sindy and her family have had to face a harsh reality since Sunil’s diagnosis...
+Sindy and her family had to face a harsh reality after Sunil’s diagnosis, and the hardest reality of all since his death.

 "Last November he was coming out his lift and looked at me and said, ‘I can’t walk.’
 It broke my heart.
 It’s like dealing with something where the light is slowly dimming.
 He once told me he already felt dead.
 It never leaves you hearing that."

-“There are always days that it’s too much.
-The goalpost moves regularly.
+Speaking just months before he passed away, Sindy told us: “There are always days when it’s too much.
+The goalposts move regularly.
 Some knocks are harder to digest.
 Sunil is now nil by mouth so he can’t eat with us and it’s a double-edged sword.
 Do we let him see us eating or let him sit alone and feel left out?”

-Despite Sunil’s gradual physical decline, he’s still in full control of his mind - something his family do not take for granted.
+Despite Sunil’s physical decline, he was still in full control of his mind - something his family did not take for granted.
 Sunil went to mainstream school, and before lockdown restrictions, was still attending college.

 Sunil's wish